Need help with your Discussion

 Descriptive Statistics and Reporting Results

-In their article entitled “Private traits and attributes are predictable from digital records of human behavior”, Kosinski, Stillwell, and Graepel (2013) use the Facebook “Likes” of over 58,000 volunteers in the United States to see if they can make predictions about them (and various sub-groups) based on those Likes.
-This article blends academic and business research in a way that is interesting and productive for decision-makers in both of these categories.
-The mechanics of setting up and manipulating such a large data set (big data), are outside the scope of this course, but this is an important emerging field for supporting decision-making of all types.
-The terabytes of information that are now available require ever more sophisticated ways to store, access, categorize, analyze, slice and dice.
+In their article entitled “Private traits and attributes are predictable from digital records of human behavior,” Kosinski, Stillwell, and Graepel (2013) use the Facebook “Likes” of over 58,000 volunteers in the United States to see if they can make predictions about them (and various sub-groups) based on those Likes.
+This article blends academic and business research excitingly and productively for decision-makers in both categories.
+The mechanics of setting up and manipulating such a large data set (big data) are outside the scope of this course, but this is an important emerging field for supporting decision-making of all types.
+The terabytes of information now available require ever more sophisticated ways to store, access, categorize, analyze, slice, and dice.

-This article uses the Facebook data to test their hypotheses and present their results.
-Even with only four figures (a flow chart, two bar charts, and a line graph), this article is a good example of how descriptive statistics can be used depending on the questions of interest.
-Note that some types of graphic descriptions or presentations are better suited for certain types of information (data) than others.
-As an aside, why might this data set be of interest to a business researcher?
+This article uses Facebook data to test their hypotheses and present their results.
+Even with only four figures (a flow chart, two bar charts, and a line graph), this article is an excellent example of how descriptive statistics can be used depending on the questions of interest.
+Note that some graphic descriptions or presentations are better suited for certain types of information (data) than others.
+As an aside, why might this data set interest a business researcher?
 The authors explain in their opening paragraph:

 A growing proportion of human activities, such as social interactions, entertainment, shopping, and gathering information, are now mediated by digital services and devices.
-Such digitally mediated behaviors can easily be recorded and analyzed fueling the emergence of computational social science and new services such as personalized search engines, recommender systems, and targeted online marketing.
+Such digitally mediated behaviors can quickly be recorded and analyzed, fueling the emergence of computational social science and new services such as personalized search engines, recommender systems, and targeted online marketing.
 (Kosinski, et al, 2013)

-For this assignment, read the article Private Traits and Attributes are Predictable from Digital Records of Human Behavior.
-Then answer the following questions for each of the Figures 1, 2, 3, and 4: Please paste website in google to obtain the article, Thank you. https://www.pnas.org/content/110/15/5802.full
+For this assignment, read the article Private Traits and Attributes Are Predictable from Digital Records of Human Behavior.
+Then answer the following questions for each of Figures 1, 2, 3, and 4: Please paste the website into Google to obtain the article; thank you. https://www.pnas.org/content/110/15/5802.full

 3. What are some other ways that the data might be presented?